jwheur/persistent-bookmarks/README.md

 ## Default Shortcuts
 `ctrl-alt-b`: Toggle bookmark

-`ctrl-alt-m`: View all bookmarks
+`ctrl-alt-m`: View all bookmarks in current project

-`ctrl-alt-shift-m`: Clear all bookmarks
+`ctrl-alt-shift-m`: Clear all bookmarks in current project